12 GIFTS TO GIVE YOURSELF FOR A MEANINGFUL LIFE

 5. A kick up the ***

 Bet you weren’t expecting this one on the list!
 Well, it may not be the most obvious gift but I do personally believe that practicing tough love on ourselves is important sometimes.
 It could be saying no to that last slice of chocolate cake, chastising ourselves for being too lazy to go out for a walk, chopping up our credit cards if we’re drowning in debt or removing apps off our phone to limit time on social media.
 Being firm with ourselves and saying enough is enough is vital for taking personal responsibility and realising that real change has to come from within.
-Tough love shouldn’t be your default mindset but every now and then I think it comes in handy to help us bring about positive change in our lives.
+Tough love shouldn’t be your default mindset because kind words are important but every now and then I think it comes in handy to help us bring about positive, purposeful change in our lives.

 6. Have closure on the day